Your Host

 He’s been a Eurovision Song Contest fan as long as he can remember…

-Ciaran became a Radio Presenter in January of 2012 at Southampton’s Local Radio Station called Voice FM and knew he had to share his love of the world’s biggest and greatest singing competition.
-While hosting the Sunday Breakfast Show between late 2012 and mid 2014, he gave the listeners of Southampton and around the world a taste of the Eurovision Song Contest each week with his segment “The Eurovision Showcase” where he would have listeners of the contest vote each week, to find out what song will be played on the radio.
-It was so successful that Ciaran wanted to extend his enthusiasm for the contest with hosting his own radio show about it.
-Sadly, this wasn’t possible as the station had other ideas with the playout content.
-So, Ciaran found his home at Forest FM in July of 2014.
-From October that year “The Eurovision Showcase on Forest FM” was born.
-This was to culminate to a Sunday afternoon slot at 5pm!
+Ciaran became a Radio Presenter in January of 2012 at Southampton’s Local Radio Station called Voice FM and knew he had to share his love of the world’s biggest and greatest singing competition, the Eurovision Song Contest, with as many listeners as possible.
+While hosting the Sunday Breakfast Show between late 2012 and mid 2014, he gave the listeners of Southampton and around the world a taste of the exciting performances and vibrant culture associated with Eurovision each week through his engaging segment “The Eurovision Showcase.”
+In this interactive segment, he encouraged listeners to cast their votes for their favorite songs from that year’s contest, creating a buzz of anticipation as everyone eagerly awaited to hear which song would be played on the radio.
+The immense success and popularity of this segment showed that many shared his passion, prompting Ciaran to dream of extending his enthusiasm for Eurovision by hosting his own dedicated radio show about the event.
+Sadly, this wasn’t possible as the station had other ideas with the playout content, steering in a different direction that left Ciaran feeling somewhat disheartened yet determined to continue his mission.
+It was then that he found his new home at Forest FM in July of 2014, where he could finally embrace his vision.
+From October that year, “The Eurovision Showcase on Forest FM” was born, featuring lively discussions, guest interviews, and special features that captured the essence of the competition.
+This innovative show quickly garnered a devoted following and was to culminate in a prime Sunday afternoon slot at 5pm, allowing fans to gather and celebrate their love for music and the joy of Eurovision together.

 One of the joys of attending the Eurovision Song Contest is meeting up with fellow Eurovision friends and fans.
 From left to right – Iðunn Dögg Gylfadóttir(Idda), Dan Cobbett, Ciaran Urry-Tuttiett, Drífa Þöll Arnardóttir, Rob Urry-Tuttiett, Stella Mjöll and Alan Cobbett.